elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ))
 ```

 In the snippet above, we represent everything, except variables, as a function or a macro call.
-Notice keywords were common since the first version.
+Notice keyword arguments like `do:` were common since the first version.
 From this, we slowly added new syntax, making some common patterns more elegant while keeping the same underlying data representation.
 We soon added infix notation for operators:

 ```elixir
 defmodule(Hello, do: (